masukomi/mobtvse/README.md

     git clone git://github.com/masukomi/mobtvse.git
     cd obtvse
     bundle install
-    rake db:migrate

 Edit `config/config.yml` to set up your site information.
-To set up your admin username and password you will need to set your environment variables.
+To set up your admin username and password you will need to set your environment variables (see below).

+Edit `config/mongoid.yml` to point to your mongodb installation.

 Start the local server: